Skip to main content

 “Do we have to surrender our weapons now that the party is dissolved?”
 Manorama asked.

 “No, keep it.”
 Barun Da nodded.
-“I know you won’t sit idle or lay low.
+“I know you won’t sit idle or lie low.
 You may need it.”
 Manorama nodded.

 “Zindabad, Zindabad.”
 Everyone pumped their fists in the air.

 “I think we should go to Tamluk and meet Matangini Hazra.”
-One of the women suggested as they gathered for one last time.
+One of the women suggested that they gather for one last time.

 “And join the Congress?”
 One of the men frowned.